c0ded00d1e12/ecen224/_labs/display.md

 The height and width of the screen are `#define`d in the `display.h` file as `DISPLAY_WIDTH` and `DISPLAY_HEIGHT`.
 These values can be useful if you are trying to define coordinates for shapes relative to those points.

 #### Colors
 Most of the `display` functions take in a color parameter to give color to the shapes you are drawing or the text that you are writing.
-These colors are `#define`d in the `colors.h` file.
+These colors are `#define`d in the `lib/colors.h` file.

 Example:
 ```c